yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 {tip}You should make sure you have an adequate number of GSCs running, prior to deploying an application whose SLA specified a specific zone.{tip}

 To use Zones when deploying your PU you should:
-1. Start the GSC using the {{com.gs.zones}} system property.
+1. Start the GSC using the `com.gs.zones` system property.
 Example:
 {code}
 export EXT_JAVA_OPTIONS=-Dcom.gs.zones=webZone ${EXT_JAVA_OPTIONS}
 gs-agent gsa.gsc 2
 {code}

-2. Deploy the PU using the {{-zones}} option.
+2. Deploy the PU using the `-zones` option.
 Example:
 {code}gs deploy -zones webZone myWar.war{code}

 h2.
 Running Multiple Zones
 You may have a set of LUS/GSM managing multiple zones (recommended) or have a separate LUS/GSM set per zone.
 In such a case (set of LUS/GSM managing multiple zones) you should run these in the following manner:
-# Run gs-agent on the machines you want to have the LUS/GSM:
+- Run gs-agent on the machines you want to have the LUS/GSM:
 {code}gs-agent.sh gsa.global.lus 0 gsa.lus 1 gsa.global.gsm 0 gsa.gsm 1 gsa.gsc 0{code}
-# Run gs-agent that will start GSCs with zoneX (4 GGCs with this example):
+- Run gs-agent that will start GSCs with zoneX (4 GGCs with this example):
 {code}
 export EXT_JAVA_OPTIONS=-Dcom.gs.zones=zoneX ${EXT_JAVA_OPTIONS}
 gs-agent.sh gsa.global.lus 0 gsa.lus 0 gsa.global.gsm 0 gsa.gsm 0 gsa.gsc 4
 {code}
-# Run gs-agent that will start GSCs with zoneY (2 GGCs with this example):
+- Run gs-agent that will start GSCs with zoneY (2 GGCs with this example):
 {code}
 export EXT_JAVA_OPTIONS=-Dcom.gs.zones=zoneY ${EXT_JAVA_OPTIONS}
 gs-agent.sh gsa.global.lus 0 gsa.lus 0 gsa.global.gsm 0 gsa.gsm 0 gsa.gsc 2